Sunday Dech: Professional

 Following the 2017–18 U.S. college season, Dech returned to Australia to train with the Cairns Taipans and Brisbane Bullets.
 After a three-game stint with the Rockingham Flames at the back-end of the 2018 SBL season, Dech re-joined the Perth Wildcats for the 2018–19 NBL season as a training player.
 He was later designated as Perth's nominated replacement player and filled in for the injured Damian Martin and Mitch Norton throughout the season.
 In March 2019, he was crowned a champion for the second time when the Wildcats defeated Melbourne United in the 2019 NBL Finals.
 Dech was subsequently awarded the Coaches' Award by head coach Trevor Gleeson.
 He went on to play in New Zealand during the off-season, where he helped the Wellington Saints win the NZNBL championship.

 On 9 April 2019, Dech signed a two-year deal with the Illawarra Hawks after being highly sought after as a free agent.
 The 2019–20 NBL season saw Dech earn nominations for both the league's Most Improved Player and Best Defensive Player.
 His remaining contract with the Hawks was voided when the club was liquidated on 18 May 2020.

 Dech initially signed with the Southland Sharks before they withdrew prior to the start of the 2020 New Zealand NBL season.

 On 22 July 2020, Dech signed a three-year deal with the Adelaide 36ers.
 He built a reputation as one of the league's standout defenders during the 2020–21 NBL season.
-Following his first season with the 36ers, Dech played for the North Adelaide Rockets of NBL1 Central.
-He helped the Rockets win the championship while earning grand final MVP honours.
+Following his first season with the 36ers, Dech played for the North Adelaide Rockets of NBL1 Central during the 2021 NBL1 season.
+He helped the Rockets win the NBL1 Central championship while earning grand final MVP honours.